July 30, 2024

 Addressing Germination Problems

-1. Seed Freshness: Use fresh seeds from a reputable source.
+1. Seed Freshness: Use fresh seeds from a source you know is reputable.

-3. Moisture Levels: Keep the soil consistently moist but not waterlogged during the germination period.
+3. Moisture Levels: Keep the soil consistently moist but not waterlogged.

 Solving Leggy Seedlings

-2. Spacing: Thin seedlings to reduce competition and improve air circulation.
+2. Spacing: Thin seedlings so there is less competition and improve the air flow.

 Managing Yellowing Leaves

-1. Watering: Adjust watering practices to avoid waterlogging.
-Ensure proper drainage.
+1. Watering: change how you’re watering to avoid waterlogging.
+And make sure it has the right drainage.

-3. Pest and Disease Check: Inspect plants for signs of pests or diseases and treat accordingly.
+3. Pest and Disease Check: Look closely for signs of pests or diseases and then deal with them as quickly as you can.

 Seasonal Care Adjustments